Sail the undiscovered frontier from Ternate to Bitung and discover rare species, remote cultures, and remarkable corals.

 Late in the afternoon, you snorkel once more before heading to the island of Bacan.

-Today you be searching for some very special species of butterfly, some unique birds and some quirky mammals.
+Today you will be searching for some very special species of butterfly, some unique birds and some quirky mammals.

 You explore the deep forest and rivers of Bacan Island, where Wallace first saw what he called ‘the most beautiful butterfly in the world, the Golden Birdwing.
 During your trek, the other species that you might see here include cuscus, the black-crested macaque and some hornbills.